 Swift continues to lead the charts, with successive albums released in 2020 as a surprise to her dedicated fanbase.

 In this article, we’ll take a look at how Taylor Swift rose to fame as a teenage country singer and pivoted to global pop sensation.

 Born in 1989 in Pennsylvania, Swift spent the early years of her childhood on a Christmas tree farm belonging to her father.
-She identifies as a Christian and carries a Scottish heritage.
 Swift was named after the famous singer and songwriter James Taylor.

 Taylor’s father Scott is a former stockbroker and her mother Andrea was a marketing executive before quitting and devoting her time to Taylor and her younger brother Austin, who is now an actor by trade.

 Taylor’s parents recognized her budding interest and skills as a musician and fully supported her in this career choice.
 They regularly took her to acting and vocal lessons in cities like New York.

 But it was a local musician and computer repairman Ronnie Cremer who helped Taylor take the early steps as a songwriter and musician.
 He taught the 12-year-old how to play guitar and also guided her as she wrote her first single “Lucky You.”